Origins of XMRV Deciphered, Undermining Claims for a Role in Human Disease

 Le Grice, S.F.J., and Nowotny, M. (2014) Reverse transcriptases.
 In Nucleic Acid Polymerases (K. Murakami and M. Takselis, eds.), Springer Publishing, New York, pp. 189-214.

 feline immunodeficiency virus envelope glycoprotein confer resistance to a dominant-negative fragment of Tsg101 by enhancing infectivity and cell-to-cell virus transmission.
 Biochim.
 Biophys.
-Acta, in press.
-[Abstract] [PMID: 24036228]
+Acta 1838: 1143-1152.
+[Abstract] [Full-text

 Miller, J., and Le Grice, S.F.J.
 (2014) Reverse transcription.
 In Encyclopedia of AIDS (T. Hope, D. Richman, and M. Stevenson, eds.), Springer, New York, in press.

 Munro, J.B., Nath, A., Farber, M., Datta, S.A.K., Rein, A., Rhoades, E., and Mothes, W. (2014) A conformational transition observed in single HIV-1 Gag molecules during in vitro assembly of virus-like particles.
 J. Virol.
 88: 3577-3585.
 [Abstract] [PMID: 24403576]